conf8o/chohnaikai/README.md

 ## Notice

-Users can extend to use their particular communication service by implementing `Notice` protocol.
+Users can extend to use their particular communication service by implementing `Notice` trait.

 So far, this project plan to support Discord by default.

 ## Aggregate

-Users can extend to use their particular way to aggregate reactions that are attached on items by implementing `Aggregate` protocol.
+Users can extend to use their particular way to aggregate reactions that are attached on items by implementing `Aggregate` trait.